9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 3. Develop daily strategies to prevent burnout

 Recognizing and replacing habits that may be fueling the burnout is a great way to prevent it from controlling your life.
-Take some time to check in and reflect with the following everyday exercises:
+Take some time to check in and reflect with the following exercises in your daily life:

 • Take care of your body: Really important!
-Get some form of exercise, eat when hungry, sleep when you need to.
+Get some form of exercise, have a healthy diet, get enough sleep.
 When in recovery, it is particularly important to not push past your limits.

-• Unwind before bed: Set aside time before falling asleep to unwind.
+• Unwind before bed: Set aside time before falling asleep to unwind at the end of the day.
 Listen to music, read something relaxing or meaningful, reflect on the important moments of your day.

-• Disconnect from screens: Technology makes us more accessible, which can be a wonderful yet demanding thing.
-Find realistic small ways to get some separation from screens.
+• Disconnect from screens: Technology makes us more accessible, which can be a wonderful yet demanding thing causing mental exhaustion.
+Find realistic small ways to get some separation from screens and reset your nervous system.

-• Create a gentle reflection practice: Could be a thoughtful conversation with a good friend, or a quick journal entry — I love the 2 minute journal, which includes a gratitude practice.
+• Create a gentle reflection practice: Could be a thoughtful conversation with a good friend, or a quick journal entry — a 2-minute journal, which includes a gratitude practice will reduce the effect of burnout spill

 • Create a practice of staying present/mindful: Most people think of meditation, which is a great idea, but it doesn’t work for everyone, especially at first.
-Mindfulness could be watching a basketball game, eating a snack, or taking a 5 minute walk around the block with the intention of practicing being present and nonjudgmental.
+The best way to start practicing mindfulness could be watching a basketball game, eating a snack, or taking a 5 minute walk around the block with the intention of practicing being present and nonjudgmental.

 4. Take time to actively reflect on your efforts and accomplishments